f5devcentral/f5-agility-labs-waf/docs/class3/module4 - xparent policy/lab1/lab1.rst

 #.
 From Firefox on client01, load the insecureApp1 bookmark and refresh several times.
 #.
 Navigate to **Security > Application Security >  Policy Building > Traffic Learning** then scroll down to the bottom under **Suggestions** and notice the new learning suggestion for **Host header contains IP address** since we are browsing the site by IP and not hostname.
 #.
 If we accept this suggestion it will actually enable the HTTP Check for **Host header contains IP address**.
 Click **Accept** and **Apply Policy**
 #.
-Return to the **Learning and Blocking Settings** tab at the top of the GUI to review the affect of your action.
+Return to the **Learning and Blocking Settings** tab at the top of the GUI to review the effect of your action.
 #.
 Notice that the **Enable** box is now checked for **Host header contains IP address**.

 .. image:: images/enabled.png